 Here are the best non-dairy milks.

 MALK also uses cold-pressing techniques, ensuring that none of the nutrients or enzymes are killed during processing.
 If that wasn’t enough, each cup of this almond milk contains 5 grams of protein—and, of course, it’s smooth, creamy, and delicious.

 Coconut milk rivals almond milk in popularity, but some milks have a strong coconut flavor that makes them a little off-putting.
 If you’re just using the milk in a smoothie, you generally can’t taste the coconut, but if you want something for your cereal or to cook in a savory dish, you might not want it to taste so tropical.
 That’s where the Califia Farms Go Coconuts Coconutmilk comes in.
 It's actually a mixture of coconut milk and coconut water.
 It has a texture that’s similar to skim milk and a light, refreshing flavor to complement whatever you’re adding it to, rather than completely taking it over.

 Cashews are one of the richest, most decadent nuts out there, which means (not-so-surprisingly) that they also make one of the richest, most decadent nut milks out there—and Elmhurst knows how to do it right.
-Using a method called HydroRelease, the company ensures that all parts of the cashew are used), so you can feel good about a minimal carbon footprint.
-With only two ingredients—filtered water and cashews—you really can’t beat this plant-based milk.
+Elmhurst uses a zero-waste process (this means all parts of the cashew are used), so you can feel good about a minimal carbon footprint—as well as thick, creamy milk.
+Plus, the company's cartons are certified by the Forest Stewardship Council.

 Banana milk may not be as mainstream as the other options on this list, but once you try it, you’ll wonder how you ever lived without it.
 Made with organic banana puree, organic sunflower seeds, water, and cinnamon, Mooala Organic Bananamilk has the perfect amount of natural sweetness, thickness, and cinnamon flavor.
 Add it to your smoothie or cereal for a hint of banana taste without the extra effort of slicing bananas.

 Mooala also offers chocolate and strawberry banana milk, which will quickly bring you back to your childhood Nesquik days sans the artificial ingredients.

 Why Trust The Spruce Eats?

 Lindsay Boyers is a certified holistic nutritionist with extensive nutrition knowledge and food and beverage-testing experience.
-She’s developed over 1,000 original recipes and is constantly on a mission to find the healthiest, best-tasting options and ingredients across all food and drink categories.
+She’s developed over 1,000 original recipes and is constantly on a mission to find the best-tasting options and ingredients across all food and drink categories.